 the Southern Kingdom in the 580's BCE.

-- The Median empire under (bear and silver).
+The Median empire (bear symbol and silver).
 Daniel 5-31

 records how "Darius the Mede" conquered Babylon and killed king